Notion Linked Databases: A Complete Guide

 That’s it!
 You now have two distinct databases at the same exact location.

-Where to create linked databases?
+Where to create linked databases

 As I said earlier, using linked databases is super useful to stay organized.
 Why?
 Because you can store all your databases in the same spot & use linked views wherever you need.

 Then, use those linked databases on other pages that necessitate them.
+Don't forget that you can have multiple databases in one view.

 Linked databases for teams